Telephone (203) 285-2030

 There are some Title IV funds that you were scheduled to receive that cannot be disbursed to you once you withdraw because of other eligibility requirements.
 For example, if you are a first-time, first-year undergraduate student and you have not completed the first 30 days of your program before you withdraw, you will not receive any Direct Loan funds that you would have received had you remained enrolled past the 30th day.

-If you receive (or Gateway or your parent receive on your behalf) excess Title IV program funds that must be returned, Gateway must return a portion of the excess equal to the lesser of:
+If you receive (or Gateway or your parent receives on your behalf) excess Title IV program funds that must be returned, Gateway must return a portion of the excess equal to the lesser of:

 - Gateway charges multiplied by the unearned percentage of your funds, or